Talk show: Subgenres

 These formats are not absolute; some afternoon programs have similar structures to late-night talk shows.
 These formats may vary across different countries or markets.
 Late night talk shows are especially significant in the United States.
 Breakfast television is a staple of British television.
-The daytime talk format has become popular in Latin America as well as the United States.
+The daytime talk format has become popular in Hispanic America countries as well as the United States.

 These genres also do not represent "generic" talk show genres.
 "Generic" genres are categorized based on the audiences' social views of talks shows derived through their cultural identities, fondness, preferences and character judgements of the talk shows in question.
 The subgenres listed above are based on television programming and broadly defined based on the TV guide rather than on the more specific categorizations of talk show viewers.
 However, there is a lack of research on "generic" genres, making it difficult to list them here.
 According to Mittell, "generic" genres is of significant importance in further identifying talk show genres because with such differentiation in cultural preferences within the subgenres, a further distinction of genres would better represent and target the audience.

 The American talk-radio host Howard Stern also hosted a talk show that was syndicated nationally in the US, then moved to satellite radio's Sirius.
 The tabloid talk show genre, pioneered by Phil Donahue in 1967 but popularized by Oprah Winfrey, was extremely popular during the last two decades of the 20th century.

 Politics are hardly the only subject of American talk shows, however.
 Other radio talk show subjects include Car Talk hosted by NPR and Coast to Coast AM hosted by Art Bell and George Noory which discusses topics of the paranormal, conspiracy theories, and fringe science.
 Sports talk shows are also very popular ranging from high-budget shows like The Best Damn Sports Show Period to Max Kellerman's original public-access television cable TV show Max on Boxing.